-Hello, all, I have a page at http://brain.cs.uiuc.edu/VisualWorks.Douglas+Auclair
+Hello, all, I had a page for the VisualWorks

 I'm a CORBA systems designer at work (IONA's OrbixMT).
 I'm heavily into Design Patterns ISBN 0201633612

 using them to build distributed systems.
 I use UML to model my designs, so I'm a good customer of http://www.rational.com

 since I'm on Rose everyday.
 Then I prototype my design in Smalltalk.
 Since, however, I'm working on the SGI currently, I implement my systems in C++ (*SIGH*).
 So, Bjarne's book ISBN 0201889544

 is a constant friend at work during my implementation phase, as well as Rational's Purify.
 I use the RogueWave

 Tools.h++ library to get as close to Smalltalk as I can for the collection storage and iteration work.

 I'm INFJ/INTJ (I really should retake the MyersBriggs

 ... people think I'm very dynamic and outgoing), which makes me a shy KentBeck

 (I wear a bracelet with the inscription WWKD -- WhatWouldKentDo